TheHardy04/CryptoAPI/README.md

 ### C++ Project for Visual Studio (CryptoAPI_CPP)
 #### Prerequisites
 - Windows OS
-- Visual Studio with C++ development environment set up.
+- Visual Studio with C++ and Cmake development environment set up.
 #### Running the C++ Project in Visual Studio (Windows only)
-1. Open Visual Studio and load the solution file CryptoAPI.sln from the CryptoAPI_CPP directory.
+1. Open Visual Studio and load the project directory.
+Visual Studio should automatically detect the `CmakeList.txt` file and start configure the project
-2. Build the project using Release mode.
-3. Run the project from Visual Studio.
+2. Run the project from Visual Studio pressing **F5**  (or selecting Debug > Start Debugging).

 ---

-### C++ Project with CMake (CryptoAPI_CPP_CMake)
+### C++ Project on Linux/MacOS (CryptoAPI_CPP_CMake)
 #### Prerequisites
 - CMake installed on your system.
 - GCC/Clang for Linux/macOS.